Yusicool/Yusra_projects/README.md

 Step 2: I used Google Teachable machine to train the model.

-Step 3: Accuracy of model is 95%
+Step 3: Accuracy of model is 95%.

+Step 4: Iamge detection is 100% as shown below in the images.